benjaminlread/blr-sandbox/straddlers.md

 title: Local Organizations and Urban Governance in East and Southeast Asia
 ---

-Local Organizations and Urban Governance in East and Southeast Asia: Straddling State and Society
+<u>Local Organizations and Urban Governance in East and Southeast Asia:
+Straddling State and Society</u>
 Edited by Benjamin L. Read with Robert [Pekkanen](http://www.robertpekkanen.com)
 Routledge, 2009